LiukangWu/CytoCommunity-plus/README.md

 python Step0_GeneratePseudoMaps.py
 ```
 &ensp;&ensp;**Hyperparameters**
-- InputFolderName: The folder name of your input dataset (must contain original spatial maps).
+- InputFolderName: The folder name of your original input dataset (must contain original spatial maps).

 #### 1. Use Step1 to construct cellular spatial graphs and split large images into manageable patches
-This step generates a folder "Step1_Output" containing spatially split patches for each original image along with their corresponding coordinate files, cell type label files, and graph label files, as well as a global "All_Boundary.txt" file that records all splitting boundaries and an "ImagePatchNameList.txt" file that catalogs all generated patches.
-The recursive splitting process ensures large tissue images are divided into smaller, more manageable patches while maintaining all original cellular information and spatial relationships.
+This step generates a folder "Step1_Output" containing spatially splitted patches for each original image (sample) along with their corresponding coordinate files, cell type label files, and graph label files, as well as a global "All_Boundary.txt" file that records all splitting boundaries and an "ImagePatchNameList.txt" file that catalogs all generated patches.
+The recursive splitting process ensures large tissue images (samples) are divided into smaller, more manageable patches while maintaining all original cellular information and spatial relationships.

 ```bash
 python Step1_SplitSpatialMaps.py
 ```
 &ensp;&ensp;**Hyperparameters**
-- CellPatchNum: Maximum cell count threshold (default=50,000) triggering recursive splitting
+- CellPatchNum: Maximum cell count threshold (default=50,000) triggering recursive splitting.
-- MinCellCount_Patch: Minimum cell count (default=20) required to keep a generated patch
+- MinCellCount_Patch: Minimum cell count (default=20) required to keep a generated patch.
-- InputFolderName: Path to input dataset folder (default="./Step0_Output/")
+- InputFolderName: Path to input dataset folder (default="./Step0_Output/"). !!Change it to the original input directory for multi-condition datasets.

 #### 2. Use Step2 to construct KNN-based cellular spatial graghs and convert the input data to the standard format required by Torch.

-This step generates a folder "Step2_Output" including constructed cellular spatial graphs of all samples/images in your input dataset folder (e.g., /CODEX_SpleenDataset/).
+This step generates a folder "Step2_Output" including constructed cellular spatial graphs of all patches.

 ```bash
 python Step2_ConstructCellularSpatialGraphs.py
 ```
 &ensp;&ensp;**Hyperparameters**
-- InputFolderName: The folder name of your input dataset.
-- KNN_K: The K value used in the construction of the K nearest neighbor graph (cellular spatial graph) for each sample/image.
-This value can be empirically set to the integer closest to the square root of the average number of cells in the images in your dataset.
+- KNN_K: The K value (default=50; To identify ≥10 TCNs, a value of 20 is suggested) used in the construction of the K nearest neighbor graph (cellular spatial graph) for each patch.

 #### 3. Use Step3 to perform soft TCN assignment learning in a weak-supervised fashion.

-This step generates a folder "Step3_Output" containing results from multiple independent runs of the supervised TCN learning process.
-Each run folder includes training loss logs and output matrices (cluster assignment matrix, cluster adjacency matrix, and node mask) for all samples.
+This step generates a folder "Step3_Output" containing results from multiple independent runs of the weakly-supervised TCN learning process.
+Each run folder includes training loss logs and output matrices (cluster assignment matrix, cluster adjacency matrix, and node mask) for all patches.
 The model combines graph partitioning (MinCut loss) with graph classification (cross-entropy loss) in an end-to-end training framework.

 ```bash
 python Step3_TCN-Learning_WeaklySupervised.py
 ```
 &ensp;&ensp;**Hyperparameters**
-- Num_TCN: Maximum number of TCNs (default=4) to identify
+- Num_TCN: Maximum number of TCNs (default=4) to identify.
-- Num_Run: Number of independent training runs (default=10)
+- Num_Run: Number of independent training runs (default=10).
-- Num_Epoch: Training epochs per run (default=400)
+- Num_Epoch: Training epochs per run (default=400).
-- Num_Class: Number of graph classes (default=2)
+- Num_Class: Number of tissue image (sample) conditions (default=2).
-- Embedding_Dimension: Feature dimension (default=128)
+- Embedding_Dimension: Embedding dimension (default=128).
-- MiniBatchSize: This value is commonly set to be powers of 2 due to efficiency consideration.
-In the meantime, this value is suggested to be closest to half sizes of the training sets. (default=2)
+- MiniBatchSize: This value is commonly set to be powers of 2 due to efficiency consideration (default=2).
-- LearningRate: Optimizer learning rate (default=0.001)
+- LearningRate: Optimizer learning rate (default=0.001).
 - beta: A weight parameter to balance the MinCut loss used for graph partitioning and the cross-entropy loss used for graph classification.
 The default value is set to [0.9] due to emphasis on graph partitioning.

 #### 4. Use Step4 to perform TCN assignment ensemble.

 The results of this step are saved under the "Step4_Output/ImageCollection/" directory.
-A "TCNLabel_MajorityVoting.csv" file will be generated for each image.
-Make sure that the diceR package has been installed before Step4.
+A "TCNLabel_MajorityVoting.csv" file will be generated for each patch.

 ```bash
 Rscript Step4_TCN-Ensemble.R
 ```
 &ensp;&ensp;**Hyperparameters**
-- InputFolderName: The folder name of your input dataset, consistent with Step1.
+- NONE

-#### 5. Use Step5 to refine TCN boundaries and generate final visualizations
+#### 5. Use Step5 to refine TCN membership at segmentation boundaries and generate final visualizations.

-This step generates a folder "Step5_Output" containing four subfolders with comprehensive results: "TCN_Plot" stores spatial maps colored by identified TCNs (in PNG and PDF formats), "CellRefinement_Plot" shows boundary refinement results, "ResultTable_File" contains detailed spatial data in CSV format, and "CellType_Plot" stores spatial maps colored by original cell type annotations.
-The step performs boundary smoothing using KNN-based label propagation to improve TCN continuity across patch boundaries.
+This step generates a folder "Step5_Output" containing four subfolders with comprehensive results: "TCN_Plot" storing spatial maps colored by identified TCNs (in PNG and PDF formats), "CellRefinement_Plot" showing boundary refinement results, "ResultTable_File" containing detailed TCN identification results in CSV format, and "CellType_Plot" storing spatial maps colored by original cell type annotations.

 ```bash
 python Step5_BoundaryRefinement.py
 ```
 &ensp;&ensp;**Hyperparameters**
-- KNN_K: Number of nearest neighbors (default=50) used for boundary refinement
+- KNN_K: Number of nearest neighbors (default=50) used for boundary refinement.
-- Num_TCN: Maximum number of TCNs (default=4) for consistent coloring
+- Num_TCN: Maximum number of TCNs (default=4) for consistent coloring.
-- Smoothing_range: Spatial range (default=50μm) for boundary refinement
+- Smoothing_range: Spatial range (default=50μm) for boundary refinement.
-- InputFolderName: Path to input dataset folder (default="./Step0_Output/")
+- InputFolderName: Path to input dataset folder (default="./Step0_Output/"). !!Change it to the original input directory for multi-condition datasets.